onetwopunch/baccarat/README.md

+# Baccarat
-# Baccarat - Concurrent background tasks on any platform
+## Concurrent and distributable background task scheduler usable on any platform

-## This is still being worked on and should not be used in production yet
+*Disclaimer: This is still being worked on and should not be used in production yet*

 Works by reading command line args and callback URI's from Redis, executes the command and sends the output to a URI as a POST request with a status of 1 or 0 and the full stdout or error as a string.